 By Stephanie Haines

-Stephanie Haines of Bloomington is a Greenfield native.
-She can be reached through her website, stephaniehaines.com.
+Stephanie Haines is a Greenfield native.
+She can be contacted through her website, www.stephaniehaines.com.